-There is no repayment schedule for the net pension/OPEB liability; however, employer pension contributions are made from the General Fund; Community Learning Centers; Alcohol, Tobacco, and Other Drug Prevention; Alternative School; Private Industry Council; Parent Mentor; Preschool; 21st Century; Drug Free Communities; and Project Aware special revenue funds.
+There is no repayment schedule for the net pension/OPEB liability; however, employer pension contributions are made from the General Fund; and the Community Learning Centers; Alcohol, Tobacco, and Other Drug Prevention; Alternative School; Private Industry Council; ESSER; Parent Mentor; Preschool; 21st Century; and Drug Free Communities special revenue funds.
 For additional information related to the net pension/OPEB liability, see Notes 12 and 13 to the basic financial statements.